-We’ve know what it’s like to feel alone.
+We know what it’s like to feel alone.
 If you’re reading this, you’ve likely had a bewildering psychedelic experience, are preparing for one, or are entertaining the idea of having your first experience.
 Unfortunately, aside from dodgy online forums, you have no one to turn to for support or guidance, who can listen, or who has any understanding of your experience.

 Because of the legality of psychedelics, or, should we say, illegality, it’s difficult to discuss psychedelics in the workplace, with your family, or even with your closest friends.
-Decades of stigma have made it difficult for people to access individuals and communities with whom to connect with about psychedelic experiences.
+Decades of stigma have made it difficult for people to access individuals and communities with whom to connect about psychedelic experiences.

 For many people, some of their most profound moments using psychedelics have also become their most well-kept secrets.
 But all of this is changing.